outofidea/sussybakaamogusracism/README.md

 # DO NOT USE THE RELEASES I HAVENT TESTED IT YET AND IT LOOKS LIKE THERES SOME MORE SERVER-SIDE CHECKS OR SMTH

-rules are meant to be broken XD
+> rules are meant to be broken ~Moving Nuclear Bomb, HSR, 2023~

 build instruction: